uponusolutions/o365-imap-proxy/README.md

 o365-imap-proxy is a proxy server that allows you to connect to the Office 365 IMAP server using PLAIN AUTH authentication.

-It uses the OAuth2 Password flow with the PLAIN AUTH credentials to obtain an access token and then uses it to authenticate to the IMAP server with XAUTH2.
+It uses a confidential client to obtain an access token and then uses it to authenticate to the IMAP server with XAUTH2.
+A single password with the PLAIN AUTH credentials is checked if access is allowed.

 The main use case is to allow incompatible email clients and legacy applications to connect to the Office 365 IMAP server.